romantomjak/skilled-hammer/README.md

 ## How?

-When code is pushed to GitHub, GitHub then calls the URL where `Skilled Hammer` is listening on, which then takes care of pulling latest changes and running any additional commands like compiling sass, applying database migrations, copying static files or restarting services.
+When you push code to GitHub/Bitbucket, a HTTP call is made to the URL where `Skilled Hammer` is listening on, which then takes care of pulling latest changes and running any additional commands like compiling sass, applying database migrations, copying static files or restarting services.

 ## How do I add a Webhook?

+### GitHub

 Go to the repository `Settings`, in the left side menu click on `Webhooks` and then click on `Add webhook` button.